aashishU/react/11_reduxToolkit_todo/README.md

   - "Configuring a Redux store is too complicated"
   - "I have to add a lot of packages to get Redux to do anything useful"
-  - "Redux requires too much boilerplate code"
+  - "Redux requires too much boilerplate code".

     ---

 ### Dependencies